Kiul–Khana Loop Line

-The Sahibganj loop is a railway line connecting Khana Junction and Kiul Junction.
+The Kiul—Khana Loop Line is a railway line connecting Kiul Junction and Khana Junction.
 Originally a part of the Howrah–Delhi main line, it was opened to traffic in 1866.
 With the construction of a shorter railway line for a part of the route, the 403.8 km stretch was assigned a separate identity.

 History

 Railway transportation was introduced in India within 30 years of its maiden run in England.

 The East Indian Railway Company which was formed on 1 June 1845, completed its survey for a railway line from Kolkata, then called Calcutta, to Delhi via Mirzapur in 1846.
 The company initially became defunct on refusal of government guarantee, which was given in 1849.
 Thereafter, an agreement was signed between East Indian Railway Company and the East India Company, for the construction and operation of an "experimental" line between Kolkata and Rajmahal, which would later be extended to Delhi via Mirzapur.
 Construction began in 1851.

 On 15 August 1854, the first passenger train in the eastern section was operated up to Hooghly, 39 km away.
 On 1 February 1855 the first train ran from Hooghly to Raniganj, 195 km from Howrah.
 The priority accorded to the Raniganj section was because of the assurance of coal transportation.

 The Khana Junction-Rajmahal section was complete in October 1859, crossing Ajay River on the way.
 The first train ran from Howrah to Rajmahal via Khana on 4 July 1860.
 The Loop from Khana Junction to Kiul via Jamalpur, including the Monghyr branch, was ready in February 1862.

 From Rajmahal, construction progressed rapidly, moving westward along the banks of the Ganges, reaching Bhagalpur in 1861, Munger in February 1862, and opposite Varanasi (across the Ganges) in December 1862 and then on to Naini on the bank of the Yamuna.
 The work included EIR's first tunnel at Jamalpur and first major bridge across the Son River at Arrah.

 During 1863–64, work progressed rapidly on the Allahabad–Kanpur–Tundla and Aligarh–Ghaziabad sections.
 The Yamuna bridge near Delhi was completed in 1864 and EIR established the Delhi terminus.
 The Yamuna bridge at Allahabad opened on 15 August 1865 and in 1866 Kolkata and Delhi were directly linked.
 The 1 Dn/ 2 Up Mail started running.

 With the completion of the 300.8 km long line from Khana Junction connecting Durgapur, Asansole with Kiul Junction in 1871, a "shorter main line" was in position.
 Initially, it was called the chord line.
 However, as it attracted more traffic it was designated the main line and the original line became the Sahibganj loop.

 After approx 150 years of operation, Sahibganj loop is converted in double line on 14-05-2019 except Ratanpur–Jamalpur section as construction of tunnel near Jamalpur is in progress.
-Train operation with Electric Loco in Kiul–Bhagalpur section is started on 03-06-2019.
+Train operation with Electric Loco in Kiul–Bhagalpur section is started on 03–06–2019.